A Greek Island’s Ancient Secret to Avoiding Alzheimer’s

 How Are Ikarians Avoiding Alzheimer’s Disease?
 Going Wild

 Ikarians eat the strictest version of the Mediterranean diet in the world.
-Like other people that eat the Mediterranean diet, they eat a lot of fruits and vegetables, whole grains, beans and legumes, red wine, and olive oil.
+Like other people who eat the Mediterranean diet, they eat a lot of fruits and vegetables, whole grains, beans and legumes, red wine, and olive oil.
 But the Ikarian diet varies in that they eat a lot less fish and meat and a lot more greens.
-They regularly eat a hundred or so wild greens and garden greens like mustard, chicory, fennel, and greens that we weed-whack in the States.
+They regularly eat a hundred or so foraged wild greens and garden greens like mustard, chicory, fennel, and greens that we weed-whack in the States.
 These wild greens have ten times the artery scrubbing antioxidants that red wine does.

 Looking at dietary surveys over the last 80 years (and visiting locals there) shows us that Ikarians are drinking herbal teas every day.
 They make these teas with plants from around their houses, from their gardens, and from the wild.
 They are making them with herbs like oregano, dandelion, sage, and rosemary.
-We sent some samples to be tested at the University of Athens during one of our Blue Zones expeditions to the island.
+We sent some samples to be tested at the University of Athens during one of our blue zones expeditions to the island.

 Not only were they anti-inflammatories, they were also mostly mild diuretics.
 Diuretics are the first line of pharmaceuticals the doctor diagnoses you with if you have high blood pressure.